joshahn/eikon_takehome/README.md

 - I used Docker Compose to build both the Flask app and database as containers.
 This makes it so that whoever runs this app doesn't need to install PostgreSQL on theit machine and configure it.
 In real world situation, the DB most likely on a server and not a container.
 This means the run command for this assignment is not `docker run`.
 - I wrote some basic API tests for sanity checking.
+- For the most common used compound, I wasn't sure how to handle if there are multiple compounds for a user.
+I had fun and chose to return a random item from the list.

 #### Caveats / Tech Debt
 - Credentials are hard-coded and exposed.
 The secrets and passwords can be stored using `.env` files.